tomjoht/learnapidoc/instructions.md

 ## Kindle

+1. make sure you have latest images from wasabi:

+myvenv
+aws s3 cp s3://idbwmedia.com/images/api/ ~/tomjoht/wasabi  --recursive  --profile wasabi

+copy over images from tomjoht/wasabi to learnapidoc/wasabi. overwrite duplicates.

-1. ./serve_kindle.sh
+2. ./serve_kindle.sh
-2. new tab: ./build_kindle.sh
+3. new tab: ./build_kindle.sh
-3. . move.sh (moves docapis.mobi file from \_site to mobi folder in root directory)
+4. ./move.sh (moves docapis.mobi file from \_site to mobi folder in root directory)
-4. open Kindle Previewer and select the docapis.mobi file in the mobi_files directory.
+5. open Kindle Previewer and select the docapis.mobi file in the mobi_files directory.
-5. plug in kindle. find in finder. copy mobi file into documents directory. it will then appear in your home.
+6. plug in kindle. find in finder. copy mobi file into documents directory. it will then appear in your home.

 details:
 - config file is \_config_kindle.yml
+- this specifies and absolute path to the /images folder. otherwise the kindle gen will not show the images.
+- make sure you have the latest images from wasabi downloaded:
 - use format: kindle for targeting kindle
 - no tables allowed. take images of tables instead
 - tocstart.html is the beginning page that lists the chapters